aniray2908/satellite-esg-risk-engine/README.md

 - A structured geospatial modeling system
 - A versioned environmental exposure scoring framework
-- A governed, optimization-validated composite scoring model
+- A governance-validated composite model
+- A deployment-ready risk classification layer
 - A modular foundation for scalable risk analytics

 The emphasis is on: